RenzoRegio/OOP-game-show-app/README.md

 2. <h1> added a text-shadow style property and changed the color to a more darker shade.
 3. Changed the background color of the .show class to a more darker shade.
-4. Changed the color of the .title class to #3a3f58.
+4. Changed the color of the .title class.
 Since the background colors are in a lighter shade, I decided to change the text-color of .title class to a darker color to be more visible.